Frequently Asked Questions

 How often are extracurricular activities held?

 They happen after school throughout the week, across the whole school year.
+Have a look at our extra curricular page for more information.

 What is the process for signing up for extracurricular activities and clubs?